From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Methods

-\textbf{Seed Hashtag Selection: }To develop an initial set of seed hashtags related to substance use for the data collection, we first identified hashtags previously used in studies of substance-related content on social media platforms~\cite{petersen_studydrugspersuasive_2021, russell_analyzing_2022, rutherford_turnttrending_2023, rutherford_getting_2022, singh_sentiment_2021} as well as searching for hashtags on the platform associated with substance names (both formal and slang) listed on the Drug Enforcement Agency's Fact Sheet \cite{DEA_Factsheet}.
+To develop an initial set of seed hashtags related to substance use for the data collection, we first identified hashtags previously used in studies of substance-related content on social media platforms~\cite{petersen_studydrugspersuasive_2021, russell_analyzing_2022, rutherford_turnttrending_2023, rutherford_getting_2022, singh_sentiment_2021} as well as hashtags associated with substance names (including both formal and slang terms) listed on the Drug Enforcement Agency's Fact Sheet \cite{DEA_Factsheet}.
 Using this set, we conducted iterative searches on TikTok to identify additional relevant hashtags by examining co-occurring hashtags within the content.
-This process continued until we reached saturation, resulting in a final set of 585 substance-use-related hashtags.\footnote{The list will be shared upon the paper's acceptance.}
+This process continued until we reached saturation (no substantively new substance-related hashtags yielded), resulting in a final set of 585 substance-use-related hashtags.\footnote{The list will be shared upon the paper's acceptance.}